membraneframework-labs/membrane_live/README.md

 - Docker
 - Rust

 Also you need to set environment variables.
 File `.env.sample` contains all required environment variables with example values.
+Remember: having a valid google client id is also required.

 After setting all needed environment variables, you have to start a database.
 To do this you can use this command: